tanishisherewithhh/Smp-hack/README.md

 Add the dependencies /  mods given above

-The new version includes being able to change several values for Jetpack mode, Fire overlay height, and opacity, etc.
-Use Mod menu settings to configure.

 Steps:

 1:  Click on the Mods button in homescreen or when you are within a server or a world